IncursusInc/sitecommander/README.md

   - See when cron last ran and a shortcut to manually run it
   - See when the updates checker last ran, and a shortcut to manually check for updates
   - Shortcut to clear/rebuild the Drupal cache
+  - Shortcut to clear the Redis cache (if installed and used as a backend cache for Drupal)
+  - Shortcut to clear the PHP OpCache (if enabled)
   - Shortcut to clear out old aggregated CSS/JS files that just take up space
   - See how much disk space your full Drupal install is taking up
-  - Integration with the MailChimp module to see some high level statistics about your lists, subscribers, open rates, and click through rates.
+  - Integration with the MailChimp module for high level stats about lists, subscribers, open rates, & click through rates
 - Server Status Dashboard
   - CPU load average gauges
   - Server memory pool statistics